 CE5.1 Adaptive loop filter with virtual boundary processing (JVET-M0164)

 In JVET-M0164, ALF with virtual boundary (VB) processing is proposed to remove the line buffer usage.
 When one sample located at one side of a VB is filtered, accessing samples located at the other side of the VB is forbidden.
 The originally required samples at the other side of the VB are replaced with padded samples.
 To accommodate deblocking filter (DF) and sample adaptive offset (SAO) in VTM3.0, the VBs are set as four luma lines and two chroma lines above CTU row boundaries.

+When a sample at one side of the VB is filtered, samples at the other side of the VB are replaced with padded samples during gradient calculation and filtering process.
+Figure 5 is an example for gradient calculation.
+The gradients are used in block-based classification and calculated by using four 3-tap gradient filters.
+In Figure 5, the center sample is the to-be-gradient-filtered sample, and a VB is right below the to-be-gradient-filtered sample.
+Each of the three samples below the VB is replaced with its nearest sample above the VB during gradient calculation.